 Only the GMUs within the forested portion of District 3 are managed for elk population stability or growth (GMUs 154, 157, 162, 166, 169, 172, 175, and 186).
 GMUs 145, 149, 163, 178, and most of 181 are managed to limit elk numbers, although some recreational opportunity is provided as determined through surveys and damage complaints.
 In all GMUs, minimizing elk depredation to agricultural crops on private agricultural lands is a priority.
 An additional management objective is to maintain a minimum of 22 bulls:100 cows in the post-season population, with a range of 22 - 28 bulls:100 cows as the management target.
+This target ratio, along with limited harvest of mature bulls, supports healthy reproductive attributes (bull breeding competition, cow pregnancy rates, single calf birth pulse and timing) within the elk herd.

 Biologists in District 3 conduct an annual helicopter survey within the core elk areas to estimate the post-winter population size.
-In the spring of 2021, survey efforts resulted in a population estimate of 3,600 (90% Confidence Interval of 3,506-3,812) elk.
-Surveys are conducted along the state line of Oregon (and within Oregon), resulting in approximately 500-600 elk being classified that likely are not available for harvest in Washington during the fall.
-The average fiveyear population estimate prior to 2020 was 4,830 elk, which is 25 percent higher than the 2021 estimate.
-The 2021 surveys documented a calf ratio of 22.0 calves per 100 cows and a bull ratio of 24.6 bulls per 100 cows.
+In the spring of 2022, survey efforts resulted in a population estimate of 3,901 (90% Confidence Interval of 3,843-4,027) elk.
+The state line of Oregon (and within Oregon) transects the southern portion of the survey area, resulting in approximately 500-600 elk being classified that likely are not available for harvest in Washington during the fall.
+The average five-year population estimate prior to 2022 was 4,488 elk, which is 15% higher than the 2022 estimate.
+The 2022 surveys documented a calf ratio of 17.2 calves per 100 cows and a bull ratio of 19.7 bulls per 100 cows.